kaditya25/game-engine/doc/tournament-setup.md

-Your team's work will involve three repositories: (1) the `game-engine` repository on your local machine, (2) your team's remote `game-engine` repository on GitLab, and (3) the original `game-engine-student` repository on GitLab.
-The three of these interact as follows: TAs will periodically push patches and changes to the original `game-engine-student` repository.
+Your team's work will involve three repositories: (1) the `game-engine` repository on your local machine, (2) your team's remote `game-engine` repository on GitLab, and (3) the original `game-engine` repository on GitLab.
+The three of these interact as follows: TAs will periodically push patches and changes to the original `game-engine` repository.
 You will pull down and merge these changes into your local repository.
-Likewise, you will pull down and merge changes your teammates have made to your team's remote repository.
+Likewise, you will pull down and merge changes your teammates have made from your team's remote repository.
 Finally, you will push changes present in your local repository to your team's remote repository so they are safely stored and accessible to your teammates.